-Liliana Hensel created PEDAGOGY SPACE as a resource for anyone interested in participatory, strength-based, and social-emotional learning and caregiver self-inquiry to raise and work with children.
+Liliana Hensel founded PEDAGOGY SPACE as a resource for anyone interested in participatory (socio-constructivist), inquiry-based, and socio-emotional education by supporting caregiver self-inquiry to raise and work with children.

 Pedagogy Space aims to inspire and support educators and parents by offering Professional Learning Workshops, Discussion-Circles, and Consulting services.
 Focusing on current brain and child development research, neuroscience, psychology, and pedagogical innovation.

-I believe that educating or raising children in an increasingly globalized, fast pace, and technological-world requires a 'pedagogy of listening.'
-As a world leader in education, Carlina Rinaldi reflects:
+I believe that educating or raising children in an increasingly globalized, fast-paced, and technological world requires a 'pedagogy of listening.'
+As a world leader in education, Carla Rinaldi reflects:

-A listening pedagogy supports children's emotional development and children's constructs as they try to make sense of the world.
-By recognizing our emotional landscape and that of the child's further strengthens relationships.
+A listening pedagogy supports children's emotional development and constructs as they try to make sense of the world.
+Building adults' and children's emotional intelligence strengthens relationships and learning.

 The following values and principles underpin the various approaches we offer:

-Each child has his/her timing, temperament, and developmental stages.
+Each child has their uniqueness, timing, temperament, and developmental stages

-Developing participatory education practices that respect the adult-child dynamic
+Participatory education (socio-constructive) practices respect the adult-child dynamic

-Incorporating pedagogical models that value the diversity of everyone in the learning community
+Pedagogical models that value diversity & equity of everyone in the learning community

 PROFESSIONAL BACKGROUND-Liliana has been a leader in advancing child-centric practices since the 90s.
 For 12 years, she served as Executive Director of a nonprofit agency serving marginalized and at-risk children & families with therapeutic services.
 Including a preschool that received national accreditation by NAEYC--providing quality learning experiences for children and high standards in educators' professional preparation.
-She further developed collaborative educator training groups in the Reggio Emilia approach and was a California certified Mentor Director.
-For a duration of 2 years, she conducted program assessments as a Field-Research Consultant for a longitudinal study of the Western Regional Education Laboratory (REL West) in collaboration with the Program for Infant Toddler Care (PITC) and the California Department of Education.
+She developed collaborative educator training groups in the Reggio Emilia approach and was a California-certified Mentor Director.
+For two years, she conducted program assessments as a Field-Research Consultant for a longitudinal study of the Western Regional Education Laboratory (REL West) in collaboration with the Program for Infant Toddler Care (PITC) and the California Department of Education.
 She currently collaborates & consults with schools in the USA & abroad with pedagogical leadership, educators' continued education, parenting workshops, and conference presentations.

-Liliana obtained a master's degree in Educational Psychology with a specialization in Child Development.
+Liliana obtained a master's degree in Educational Psychology specializing in Child Development.
 She has conducted research studies in Buenos Aires, California, and Amsterdam.